pikaxyz420/guides/core/js-dev-env.md

 We recommend these platforms for online coding, e.g. testing features, trying simple stuff

+Most of them allow working with HTML, CSS, and JavaScript.

+Some of these allow working with Frameworks, and working with server-side JavaScript with NodeJS.

 ## Local Development Environment

 #### Installing an IDE